 Richard S. Cupp and Marie W. Woolf

 Getting smarter about banks or, at least, more familiar is what really prevents banking crises.
-Richard S. Cupp, a nationally-respected bank CEO credited as one of our foremost turnaround experts of troubled community ("Main Street") banks, and Marie W. Woolf offer a riveting corner office memoir detailing his most illuminating and dramatic engagements over a remarkable decades-long career.
-This sharp, candid look into an unusual banking niche has a very poignant twist late in the game, in which Woolf was deeply involved.
-Written for Americans outside of "Too Big To Fail"—Main Street—caught in and at risk of something that should never have happened, and never happen again.
+Richard S. Cupp (1940-2020), a nationally-respected bank CEO credited as one of our foremost turnaround experts of troubled community ("Main Street") banks, and Marie W. Woolf offer a riveting corner office memoir of his most illuminating and dramatic engagements over a remarkable 50-year career.
+This sharp, open look into an underreported banking niche is laced with poignant personal twists.
+Written for the vast majority of Americans outside of "Too Big To Fail"—businesses, families and individuals—caught in, witnesses to, or at risk of something that should never have happened, and never happen again.

 29 HuffPosts, 2012-2015